nhsconnect/gpconnect/pages/overview/overview_getting_started_consumers.md

 You may be working with an end user organisation to solve their business needs or developing an application to secure a place in the healthcare market.
 Whatever your reason for developing, this specification shows you how to connect to the GP Connect APIs and get your product ready for use.

-Our developer ecosystem diagram gives you an overview of a consumer supplier journey for a typical GP Connect API project (including 'Getting started').
-Click on subsequent stages to find out more.
+Our developer ecosystem diagram gives you an overview of a consumer supplier journey for a typical GP Connect API project.
+Click on the stages to find out more.

 {% include developer_journey.html %}